Testing the Waters in Djibouti

 |0

-This work, Testing the Waters in Djibouti [Image 3 of 3], by PO2 Jonathan Word, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Testing the Waters in Djibouti, by PO2 Jonathan Word, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT